-Wood and stone exterior give rustic appeal to the house that’s contemporary, and is designed to allow the inhabitants to stay connected with nature all the time.
+Wood and stone exterior give rustic appeal to the house that’s contemporary and is designed to allow the inhabitants to stay connected with nature all the time.

 # House in the Woods

 Mexico-based studio Parque Humano has designed this stunning ‘House in the Woods’ project.
-Instead of cutting any of the trees for construction, the forest house embraces natural trees and is built around tree trunks to sustain connection with nature.
+Instead of cutting any of the trees for construction, the forest house embraces natural trees and is built around tree trunks to sustain a connection with nature.

 The house is surrounded by rich and varied flora including very tall trees, and also overlooks the layered hills of Valle de Bravo.
 Being built on a sloppy hillside, the house seems to be of floating above the garden.

 The AMB House designed by Jacobsen Arquitetura is located in Guaruja City.
 Situated right in the middle of the Atlantic Forest, overlooking the distant ocean, the minimalist house is surrounded by rich forest canopy on the coast of Sao Paulo.